jib/piped/README.md

 outgoing data stream with failover support.

-The incoming streams can consist of one or more of `UDP, TCP, Unix Socket, File or STDIN` and the outoing streams can consist of one or more of `UDP, TCP, Unix Socket or STDOUT`.
+The incoming streams can consist of one or more of `UDP, TCP, Unix Socket, File or STDIN` and the outgoing streams can consist of one or more of `UDP, TCP, Unix Socket or STDOUT`.

 Here's a quick graphical overview: